mkb69/AAXCPlayer/README.md

 swift run aaxc-tool
 ```

-Output will be saved as `test/swift.m4a`.
+Output will be saved as:
+- `test/swift.m4a` - The converted audio file
+- `test/swift.json` - Metadata extracted from the file

 ### Basic Usage in iOS App